RichardRed0x/crypto-governance-research/answers/Tezos.md

 Mostly [on chain](https://tzscan.io/proposals) with Bakers, also to some degree on other sites like [Kialo](https://www.kialo.com/tezos-protocol-amendment-1-25295) and [tezvote](https://tezvote.com/).

 # Blockchain Governance

+Tezos uses Proof of Stake consensus and selects "bakers" to produce blocks based on the number of "rolls" of XTZ they have.
+The minimum roll size is 10,000 XTZ (soon to be 8,000 XTZ following the first [upgrade](https://www.coindesk.com/welcome-to-athens-tezos-completes-historic-first-blockchain-vote) approval) or about $16,700 at 05/21/2019 prices.
+Holders can also delegate their XTZ to bakers, who use it to add rolls to their stake and improve their chances of being selected to bake - bakers pass some of the reward back to the delegators minus a [fee](https://mytezosbaker.com/) of 5-33%.

 * *How were/are coins distributed?
 Was there an ICO?
 Is there inflation now?
 Is there a fixed supply?*